vitessio/website/content/docs/user-guides/backup-and-restore.md

 the [scope](https://cloud.google.com/compute/docs/authentication#using) that
 grants read-write access to Cloud Storage.
-When using Container Engine, you can do this for all the instances it creates by adding `--scopes storage-rw` to the `gcloud container clusters create` command as shown in the [Vitess on Kubernetes guide](../../getting-started/kubernetes#start-a-container-engine-cluster).
+When using Container Engine, you can do this for all the instances it creates by adding `--scopes storage-rw` to the `gcloud container clusters create` command.

 ## Creating a backup